 - Chemical or mechanical exfoliation.

-Before starting any type of protocol to lighten the skin, it is important to understand the primary causes of most hyperpigmentation: unprotected sun exposure and glycation.
+Before starting any protocol to lighten the skin, it is important to understand the primary causes of most hyperpigmentation: unprotected sun exposure and glycation.
 What is glycation, you ask?
-Glycation is a physiological reaction that takes place in the body when simple sugar molecules such as fructose or glucose become attached to proteins or lipid fats without the moderation of an enzyme, which results in the formation of rogue molecules known as advanced glycation end products (AGEs).
-This leads to a number of heath problems, including skin discoloration and inflammation.
+Glycation is a physiological reaction in the body when simple sugar molecules such as fructose or glucose become attached to proteins or lipid fats without the moderation of an enzyme, which results in rogue formation molecules known as advanced glycation end products (AGEs).
+This leads to several health problems, including skin discoloration and inflammation.

 The following ingredients are healthy AND very effective alternatives to synthetic hydroquinone.
 Be sure to look for them on your product labels:

-Arbutin: Derived from the leaves of blueberry, bearberry, cranberry, mulberry shrubs, or from certain genus of pear, arbutin contains the natural form of hydroquinone, which will inhibit the production of melanin by the skin.
+Arbutin: Derived from the leaves of blueberry, bearberry, cranberry, mulberry shrubs, or a specific genus of pear, arbutin contains the natural form of hydroquinone, which will inhibit the production of melanin by the skin.

-Azelaic acid: Most commonly, this ingredient is used to treat acne but recent studies have shown azelaic acid beneficial for the treatment of skin discolorations, as well.
-Azelaic acid is made from the grains of wheat, rye, or barely, and is usually found in creams at a concentration of 20 percent.
+Azelaic acid: Most commonly, this ingredient is used to treat acne, but recent studies have shown azelaic acid beneficial for the treatment of skin discolorations, as well.
+Azelaic acid is made from the grains of wheat, rye, or barley and is usually found in creams at a concentration of 20 percent.
 Studies have shown it to be effective in treating melasma and inhibiting melanin production.

-Bilberry extract: A relative of blueberries, bilberry fruit contains tannins that have natural astringent and anti-inflammatory properties.
+Bilberry extract: A relative of blueberries, bilberry fruit contains tannins with natural astringent and anti-inflammatory properties.
 Traditionally used by herbalists to treat blood pressure and prevent the formation of blood clots, bilberry is also an excellent antioxidant.
-Recently, bilberry has proven useful for treating hyperpigmentation and sun damage due to its chemical composition, which includes botanical hydroquinone, vitamin A, and vitamin C.
+Recently, bilberry has proven useful for treating hyperpigmentation and sun damage due to its chemical composition, including botanical hydroquinone, vitamin A, and vitamin C.

-Kojic acid: Derived from a fungus, kojic acid also inhibits melanin production in a similar fashion to hydroquinone.
-This ingredient oxidizes quickly and will turn brown if left exposed to air, so check the expiration date carefully and be sure to store in a cool, dark place, away from heat or light.
+Kojic acid: Derived from a fungus, kojic acid also similarly inhibits melanin production to hydroquinone.
+This ingredient oxidizes quickly and will turn brown if left exposed to air, so check the expiration date carefully and be sure to store it in a cool, dark place, away from heat or light.

-Licorice extract: A tyrosinase inhibitor, licorice extract is a potent skin lightener that disrupts melanin synthesis by the skin, and also has anti-inflammatory properties.
-Studies have suggested that licorice may be up to 75 times more effective than vitamin C in fading hyperpigmentation, and it may safely be used by anyone who is allergic to hydroquinone.
+Licorice Extract: A tyrosinase inhibitor, licorice extract is a potent skin lightener that disrupts melanin synthesis by the skin and has anti-inflammatory properties.
+Studies have suggested that licorice may be up to 75 times more effective than vitamin C in fading hyperpigmentation.
+It may safely be used by anyone who is allergic to hydroquinone.
 Licorice can be found in our Redness Relief Bar For Face & Body.

-Malic acid: An alpha hydroxy acid derived exclusively from apples, malic acid has protective and moisturizing qualities, making it ideal for use on sensitive skin, or those suffering from Rosacea or other skin concerns.
+Malic Acid: An alpha hydroxy acid derived exclusively from apples, malic acid has protective and moisturizing qualities, making it ideal for use on sensitive skin or those suffering from Rosacea or other skin concerns.
 Malic Acid can be found in our Cleanse and Clear.